Page last updated: March 2026

 In any family, a cancer diagnosis can make it challenging to meet everyone’s needs.
 If you are the only parent in your household, cancer may come on top of an already heavy domestic, financial and emotional load.

-Your children will need to help out, but may end up taking on more responsibility than they are ready for.
+Your children will need to help but may end up taking on more responsibility than they are ready for.
 Ask your friends and extended family to support them.
-You can also find out what support services are available in your area by calling Cancer Council 13 11 20.

-You may want to get in touch with Carers Australia Young Carers Network.
-This organisation runs activities and support groups for children and young people up to 25 years of age who care for a parent with a serious illness.
-Even young children may be considered young carers – for example, if they are helping with cooking or cleaning.
-Camp Quality and CanTeen can also offer support to children when a parent has cancer.
+You may want to get in touch with the Carers Australia Young Carers Network.
+This organisation runs activities and support groups for young people (aged up to 25 years) who care for a parent with a serious illness.

 Helping around the house

 The internet is a good source of information about appropriate jobs around the house for children of all ages.
-Try searching for "age appropriate chores".
+Try searching for “age-appropriate chores”.
 Some possibilities include:

 Ages 2–4